Polygonal fort: Bastion system deficiencies

 The bastion system of fortification had dominated military thinking since its introduction in 16th century Italy, until the first decades of the 19th century.
-The French engineer Sébastien Le Prestre de Vauban, also devised an effective method to defeat them.
-Before Vauban, besiegers had driven a sap towards the fort, until they reached the glacis, where artillery could be positioned, directly to fire on the scarp wall, to make a breach.
+The French engineer Sébastien Le Prestre de Vauban also devised an effective method to defeat them.
+Before Vauban, besiegers had driven a sap towards the fort until they reached the glacis, where artillery could be positioned to fire directly on the scarp wall to make a breach.
 Vauban used saps to create three successive lines of entrenchments surrounding the fort, known as "parallels".
 The first two parallels reduced the vulnerability of the sapping work to a sally by the defenders, while the third parallel allowed the besiegers to launch their attack from any point along its circumference.
-The final refinement devised by Vauban was first used at the Siege of Ath in 1697, when he placed his artillery in the third parallel, at a point close to the bastions, from where they could ricochet their shot along the inside of the parapet, dismounting the enemy guns and killing the defenders.
+The final refinement devised by Vauban was first used at the Siege of Ath in 1697, when he placed his artillery in the third (innermost) parallel at a point close to the bastions, from where they could ricochet their shot along the inside of the parapet, dismounting the enemy guns and killing the defenders.

 Other European engineers quickly adopted the three-parallel Vauban system, which became the standard method and would prove to be almost infallible.
 Vauban designed three systems of fortification, each having a more elaborate system of outworks, which were intended to prevent the besiegers from enfilading the bastions.
 During the next century, other engineers tried and failed to perfect the bastion system to nullify the Vauban type of attack.
-During the 18th century, it was found that the continuous enceinte, or main defensive enclosure of a bastion fortress, could not be made large enough to accommodate the enormous field armies which were increasingly being employed in Europe, neither could the defences be constructed far enough away from the fortress town to protect the inhabitants from bombardment by the besiegers, the range of whose guns was steadily increasing as better manufactured weapons were introduced.
+During the 18th century, it was found that the continuous enceinte, or main defensive enclosure of a bastion fortress, could not be made large enough to accommodate the enormous field armies which were increasingly being employed in Europe; neither could the defences be constructed far enough away from the fortress town to protect the inhabitants from bombardment by the besiegers, the range of whose guns was steadily increasing as better manufactured weapons were introduced.